ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ### `expanded`

-Include the `expanded` attribute on a nested `<section>` to display the section as expanded on page load.
+Include the `expanded` attribute on one or more nested `<section>` to display those section as expanded on page load.

 ### `expand-single-section`